What are cash investments?

 Ease of accessing your money (liquidity)

-Most funds allow you to access your money without penalty whenever you need it.
+Most funds allow you to access your money without penalty.

 Insurance coverage